FreeTAKTeam/FreeTakServer/README.md

 ```
 this will start the server with Port 8087 and API port 8080 on the IP defined in [yourIP]

+other parameters you can use:
+-AutoStart: (weather the full server start or just the RestAPI, must be True or False)
+ -CoTIP [yourIP]
+ -DataPackageIP[yourIP] : set the IP where CoTs are send
+ -CoTPort [aPort] : the port you want clients to connect to
+ -DataPackagePort [anotherPort]: the port you want datapackages to be sent and received on

+if you dont set any of the above, FTS will adopt a "Convention instead of Configuration" approach and try to set all from the configuation file

 Open a new console in a separate window
 run  FTS Command Line Interface  with
 ```
 python -m FreeTAKServer.views.CLI
 ```

-to get a list of other supported commands
+to get a list of other supported commands type

+``help```

 #### Run Server as Demon

 ```
-sudo nohup python3 -m FreeTAKServer.controllers.Orchestrator -IP (yourIP) &
+sudo nohup python3 -m FreeTAKServer.controllers.FTS -DataPackageIP [YourIP] &
 ```